Roberto D'Alessio was born on April 1st, 1893, in Vittoria (Ragusa), Sicily.

-On the 3rd of February of 1923 he sang five performances of "Falstaff" at the Teatro Regio, Parma, with Mariano Stabile.
+From the 3rd of February, 1923, he sang five performances of "Falstaff" at the Teatro Regio, Parma, with Mariano Stabile.
 A curiosity: he was announced as "Luigi" D'Alessio.

 In 1923 he sang Wilhelm in "Mignon" and Faust in "Mefistofele" at the Teatro Carlo Felice in Genoa.